 Which users queried/modified the tables containing customer data?

 What did the user ‘cust_rep1’ do on Saturday the 29th of July?

 What operations the user performed? and many other questions.

 We started thinking why is the customer is asking us these questions, we are not employed in that organization, nor we are supposed to know the answer.

 Well, it is correct that we are not the right persons to answer these questions and the customer should himself know all this data, but the most important thing to ponder upon is that the customer is using the application built by us for data storage, processing and access, have we empowered the application to answer all these questions to the customer?

 The simple answer was ‘NO’, and we found a major area of data governance missing out in the application.
-But this was just discovered well in time, before the application was announced to be used by all the organization users.
+But this just discover well in time, before the application was announce to be used by all the organization users.

 So, we decided to use Cloudera Navigator and based on the customer requirements, we introduced the below data governance features in our application –